Adaptive Feature Abstraction for Translating Video to Text: Method

-Note that the output of the fully-connected-layer, $\av_{L+1}$, is only used to generate the first word (encapsulating overall-video features).
-We found that only using $\av_{L+1}$ there works better in practice than using it at each time step of the RNN, as also found in \citet{NIC,venugopalan2014translating}.

-The transition function $\Hcal(\cdot)$ is implemented with Long Short-Term Memory (LSTM) \citep{hochreiter1997long}.
-At time $t$, the LSTM unit consists of a memory cell $\cv_t$ and three gates: the input $\iv_t$, forget $\fv_t$, and output $\ov_t$ gates.
-The memory cell transmits the information from the previous step to the current step, while the gates control reading or writing the memory unit through sigmoid functions.
-Specifically, the hidden units $\hv_t$ are updated as follows:

-where $\sigma(\cdot)$ and $\odot$ denote the sigmoid function and the element-wise multiply operator, respectively.
-Matrices $\Wmat_{\{i,f,o,c\}}$, $\Vmat$ and $\Cmat$ represent the set of LSTM parameters that will be learned (plus associated biases).

-Given the video $\Xmat$ (with features $\Amat$) and associated caption $\Ymat$, the objective function is the sum of the log-likelihood of the caption conditioned on the video representation:

-Equation (\ref{eq:loss}) is a function of all model parameters to be learned; they are not explicitly depicted in (\ref{eq:loss}) for notational simplicity.
+Given the video $\Xmat$ (with features $\Amat$) and associated caption $\Ymat$, the objective function is the sum of the log-likelihood of the caption conditioned on the video representation: { } Equation (\ref{eq:loss}) is a function of all model parameters to be learned; they are not explicitly depicted in (\ref{eq:loss}) for notational simplicity.
 Further, (\ref{eq:loss}) corresponds to a single video-caption pair, and when training we sum over all such training pairs.
-Our proposed model is illustrated in Figure \ref{fig:model}.
+The proposed model is illustrated in Figure \ref{fig:model}.